-Turkey, Iznik, ca. 1573
+- Turkey, Iznik, c.
+1573

 This piece belongs to a series of almost a dozen identical panels from the Piyale Pasha mosque in Istanbul.
-After an earthquake had damaged the building it was restored but the panels were dismantled and substituted by painted murals, which meant they came onto the market at the end of the nineteenth century.
+After an earthquake had damaged the building it was restored but the panels were dismantled and substituted by painted murals, which meant they came onto the market at the end of the 19th century.
 The series is currently dispersed around a number of European museums.

 The central composition in various colours is framed by stylised cloud scrolls forming a serpentine ribbon that encloses a lotus flower, in a trilobed loop.
 From the central motif spirals of slender branches with leaves, blossom buds and hatayi motifs unfold (festoons of flowers of Chinese inspiration).
 The utilisation of the same, highly dynamic, decorative scheme on all the tympanums, leads to the assumption that an identical design, probably created by the imperial palace workshops, was used for all.

-Marthe Bernus-Taylor, et al. – Soliman le Magnifique, exhibition catalogue, Paris (Galeries Nationales du Grand Palais), 1990, p.
-139–140, no. 148, p.
-140. colourpl.
+Marthe Bernus-Taylor et al., Soliman le Magnifique, exhibition catalogue.
+Paris: Galeries Nationales du Grand Palais, 1990, pp. 139–140, no. 148.

 New York 1999

-Calouste Gulbenkian Museum – Album, Lisbon, Calouste Gulbenkian Foundation, 2001, p.
-50, no. 33, colourpl.
+Calouste Gulbenkian Museum.
+Lisbon: Calouste Gulbenkian Museum, 2001, p.
+50, cat.
+33.